Get

 Outdoor cats in particular can get things like grass awns or other objects in their ears.
 An affected cat will typically do a great deal of head shaking and pawing at their ears.

 If you see something obvious in your cat’s ear, you can try to gently pull it out with tweezers or your fingers.
-But if it isn’t coming out easily or your cat is showing signs of discomfort, stop immediately, and get in touch with your vet.
+But if it isn’t coming out easily or your cat is showing signs of discomfort, stop immediately, and get in touch with a vet.
 They will be able to remove the object safely and check for damage.

 4. Wounds